ellenxtan/ellenxtan.github.io/index.md

 My research interest lies in developing novel statistical and machine learning methods in <strong>causal inference</strong> and <strong>heterogeneous data integration</strong>.

-I am currently a Graduate student researcher at Statistical and Data Management Center in [NRG Oncology](https://www.nrgoncology.org/).
+I am currently a Graduate student researcher at [NRG Oncology](https://www.nrgoncology.org/).
 I interned at [Eli Lilly and Company](https://www.lilly.com/) working with [Shu Yang](https://shuyang.wordpress.ncsu.edu/) and [Ilya Lipkovich](https://scholar.google.com/citations?user=m4bEhasAAAAJ&hl=en) in summer 2021.
 I also work with [Timothy Girard](https://ccm.pitt.edu/?q=content/girard-timothy) at Department of Critical Care Medicine, University of Pittsburgh.

 I enjoy volunteering.
 As well as being am a weekly cat care volunteer at [Humane Animal Rescue](https://www.humaneanimalrescue.org/), I am a pro-bono consultant at [Fourth River Solutions](http://www.fourthriversolutions.org/) for local businesses in Pittsburgh.
 I worked as a data science project reviewer in a global team at [DataKind](https://www.datakind.org/) to help identify impactful and innovative proposals that will help spur inclusive growth during the pandemic in summer 2020.